Ed-Fi-Alliance-OSS/AdminAPI-2.x/docs/yaml-to-md/yaml-to-md.md

 # Admin API documentation
 In order to generate the Admin API 2x documentation we need to generate the YAML/JSON file that contains the definition of it.
 The file is the most important thing if we want to generate the MD files using a library like Docusaurus, widdershins, and so on.

-The Admin API 2x uses the library called Swashbuckle to expose the Swagger/OpenAPI definition, in other words the YAML/JSON file, but this one is generated only when the application is running.
-Fortanly, the library provides a CLI that we can use to generate the file passing the assembly.
-Let's see how we can do taht:
+The Admin API 2x uses the library called Swashbuckle to expose the Swagger/OpenAPI definition, in other words, the YAML/JSON file, but this one is generated only when the application is running.
+Fortunately, the library provides a CLI that we can use to generate the file passing the assembly.
+Let's see how we can do that:

 ## Install Swashbuckle.AspNetCore.Cli to generate the JSON/YAML